 The better we understand each other and ourselves, the more clearly we see each other and ourselves, the happier we’ll be as couples and as individuals making big decisions about our own lives.

-How is your personal life different now than to what it was on your 20s?
+How is your personal life different now than what it was in your 20s?

 It’s more patient.

 In my 20s, I was married to my first husband, who wasn’t right for me, and as a separate issue, I was gradually realizing I would rather be with the man I’m married to now (who, incidentally, has dark hair and sometimes wears a thick, cable-knit sweater).
 I was also inherently restless – not as it pertained to men, but as a person – and that made me an easily frustrated partner.

 I wanted to do do do do do, and if my partner didn’t also want to do do do do, I felt held back.